nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.14.
 Hotkey toggling

-Toggles tache window into/out of view using a hotkey. <br>
+Toggles my window into / out of view using a hotkey. <br>

-Here is a reason why you might want to _toggle tache window_:
+Here is a reason why you might want to _toggle my window_:

-* **You are reading you email and want to quickly add a new task lest you forget** <br>
+* **You are reading your email and want to quickly add a new task lest you forget** <br>

   > Instead of moving the mouse to the small icon on the taskbar, simple press the hotkey.  <br>